Bus network reconfiguration

 In fall 2019 and winter 2020, exo invited partners, elected officials, local organizations and citizens to express their needs and concerns regarding the bus network reconfiguration in the Chambly-Richelieu-Carignan, Le Richelain and Roussillon sectors.
 The information we gathered served as our basis to develop new service scenarios, which we then presented to the public for a second phase of consultations in fall 2020.

-Yes, a fare reform led by the Autorité régionale de transport métropolitain (ARTM) will take effect July 1, 2022.
-This will result in fare changes as of this date and the opening of the REM, when new fares will become available.
+Yes, a fare reform led by the Autorité régionale de transport métropolitain (ARTM) took effect on July 1, 2022.
+This resulted in fare changes as of this date, and a second fare change will take place when the REM opens, and new fares become available.

 The main focus of this bus network reconfiguration is to better meet user needs.
 There are considerable benefits, such as: harmonized services, improvements to local transit, an enhanced travel experience and better interconnectivity between the exo network and other public transit networks in Greater Montreal.

 Yes, the new bus network offers more flexibility to plan your trips thanks to improved off-peak and weekend service frequency.

 We are continually improving—and will continue to improve—our facilities based on customer needs and available financing.